NetCIL Client User Guide

 If I the author were you the reader, I’d skip this introduction and head straight for the User Guide, which is considerably more useful than these paragraphs, if a bit less entertaining.
 This introduction contains the usual self-congratulatory remarks about how great our software is, along with the obligatory disclaimer that says, in effect, that if you screw things up it isn't our fault.

 The NetCIL Client Database System was created by the staff of Engineering Data Corp. (ed2c) in Louisville, Kentucky.
 The application is designed to manage most of the data elements that pertain to the operation of Independent Living Centers or other similar agencies that are charged with basic case management operations.
-NetCIL Client is capable of automatically generating a variety of agency reports such as the RSA 704, HUD Section 8, Shelter Plus Care, California CILR, and New York State VESID, and it can interface with a variety of external data systems.
+NetCIL Client is capable of automatically generating a variety of agency reports such as the RSA 704, HUD Section 8, Shelter Plus Care, California CILR, and New York State ACCES-VR, and it can interface with a variety of external data systems.
 NetCIL Client supports remote data collection so that information can be generated almost anywhere and then transmitted to a central repository.
 At present the application is in operational use by over 100 agencies throughout the United States.

 Acknowledgments